USC Pacific Asia Museum

 In the new Orientation Gallery

-Pacific Asia Museum is pleased to present a new permanent gallery featuring The Art of Pacific Asia.
+USC Pacific Asia Museum is pleased to present a new permanent gallery featuring The Art of Pacific Asia.
 The Museum’s collection features Asian and Pacific Islander artworks spanning 5,000 years, which range from fine and decorative art to popular and folk arts.
 These objects reflect centuries of trade, creative endeavors, and cultural practices.
-Visitors to Pacific Asia Museum are invited to explore the collections, recognizing that societies develop as part of an interrelated world culture, and that each object in the collection has a story to tell.
-The Art of Pacific Asia introduces the geography, materials and meaning behind the art which visitors will enjoy throughout all the galleries at Pacific Asia Museum.
+Visitors to USC Pacific Asia Museum are invited to explore the collections, recognizing that societies develop as part of an interrelated world culture, and that each object in the collection has a story to tell.
+The Art of Pacific Asia introduces the geography, materials and meaning behind the art which visitors will enjoy throughout all the galleries at USC Pacific Asia Museum.

 In the new Gallery of Korean Art